Nalhin/Navigation/README.md

 The services are deployed as independent docker containers.
 Their API is provided to customers through the Spring Cloud Gateway.

-### Databases

-#### Mongodb

-MongoDB was used to manage spatial data, as it offered extensive support for data based on the GeoJson standard.
-It allows for horizontal scaling using the master-slave model and sharding.
-The read-only nature of the data facilitates internal replication.

-#### Elasticsearch

-Elasticsearch was used for text-based queries in Geocoding service.
-It allows for complex text-based queries while offering high scalability and advanced replication.

-#### Redis

-Redis was used as an external cache of choice for the Geocoding service.
-It reduces the load on the database, improving the speed of queries executed.

 ### Data Pipeline

 By combining the Producer API and the Kafka Connect API, Kafka can propagate data across a distributed system.
-Kafka Connect has many built-in, highly configurable connectors, but it also provides the ability to implement case-specific variants.
-Each service has a separate Kafka Connect API configuration, responsible for adapting data to internal schemas and persistence.
+Each service has a separate Kafka Connect API configuration, responsible for adapting data to internal schemas and data persistence.

 ### Modules

 The project consists of two main modules - services and libraries.
-Libraries provide universal functionality decoupled from services and infrastructure.
-The pathfinder library provides pathfinding, convex hull and edge weight calculation algorithms, and the implementation of graph data structure.
-On the other hand, the parser library provides an API to load and extract data from OSM files.
+Libraries offer universal functionality decoupled from services and infrastructure.
+The pathfinder library provide pathfinding, convex hull and edge weight calculation algorithms, and the implementation of graph data structure.
+On the other hand, the parser library exports an API to load and extract data from OSM files.

 ```